-“Backing your shit up” is hard when nothing is built for being backed up; the apps and the Android platform is simply not built to backup nor recover data.
+Backing up your things is difficult when nothing is built for being backed up.
+Apps and the Android platform is simply not built to back up nor recover data.

 This article refers to the state of backups on Android 4.4.4 “KitKat”.
 An update for Android 5 “Lollipop” will be available at a later date.